ABI-EIT/tetrahedralizer/docs/installation.rst

 From sources
 ------------

-The sources for Advanced Producer Consumer can be downloaded from the `Github repo`_.
+The sources for Tetrahedralizer can be downloaded from the `Github repo`_.

 You can either clone the public repository: